Salary Calculator Luxembourg

 The salaries of employed taxpayers are generally taxed at source in Luxembourg.
 This means that income tax and social security contributions are deducted monthly from the gross salary directly by employers.
 The calculation of income tax depends on the individual's family status, therefore it is important to announce any change in your personal situation as soon possible.

-If you are self-employed, then you need to file a tax return with the Luxembourg Inland Revenue (Administration des contributions directes, ACD), who may even require you to make quarterly advance payments on your income tax.
+If you are self-employed, then you need to file a tax return with the Luxembourg Inland Revenue, who may even require you to make quarterly advance payments on your income tax.
 You will also be required to pay both the employee's part and the employer's part of your social security contributions.

 Taxes Included in This Salary Calculator